myelin ca 2002

 topic exchange

-A system for people to categorise their blog posts by topic, and have them aggregated together with everybody else's categorised posts.
+This was a system for people to categorise their blog posts by topic, and have them aggregated together with everybody else's categorised posts.

 blogging ecosystem